A horse is a horse, of course, of course.

 Any further attempts to question Cathy were met with vehemence;

 in The Palm Beach Post Lieutenant Metzler would describe her response to subsequent interview requests thusly:

 “She went ballistic.”

-Shortly thereafter Cathy Mance dropped out of U of I and changed her last name—she would later reenroll in veterinary school in Michigan as Cathy Crighton.
+Shortly thereafter Cathy Mance dropped out of U of I and changed her last name—she would later reenroll in veterinary school in Mississippi as Cathy Crighton.